When Is Your First Mortgage Payment Due?

 The Time Of The Month When You Close

 The time of the month when you close impacts how much time will be between closing and your first payment.
-For instance, if you close on May 3, your first payment won’t be until July 1.
+For instance, if you close on May 3, your first payment may not be until July 1.

 This doesn’t mean you’re skipping a payment.
 You’ll prepay the interest for May 3 – 31 when you close.
 Planning your closing date in the beginning of the month means you’ll need to bring more money to the closing table.